Biocatalysis & Biotransformation

 Biocatalysis & Biotransformation is an academic journal that provides coverage of the application, both actual and potential of biological catalysts, including whole cells or isolated components thereof, natural and modified enzymes and catalytic antibodies for the synthesis, interconversion or degradation of chemical species.
 It is published by Informa Healthcare.
+It was originally established as Biocatalysis, taking its current named in 1995.